-The end of 2015 is fast approaching, so what better way to close out the year then by updating our annual list of the best red wines under $20!
+The end of 2016 is fast approaching, so what better way to close out the year then by updating our annual list of the best red wines under $20!
 This year’s list features a ton of new bottles never before highlighted on one of our Top 10 lists.
-France and California make strong showings in this year’s edition of the best red wines under $20, but we cover everything from Argentina to Washington, with stops in Australia, Italy, Portugal, Spain, Washington and even Turkey along the way!
-With multiple price points (all under $20 of course), varying styles, and lots of different grape varieties — the 2015 Top 10 has something for every winelover.
-Read on for our list of the best red wines under $20!
+France and California once again make strong showings in this year’s edition of the best red wines under $20, but we cover everything from Argentina to Washington, with stops in Spain and South Africa along the way!
+With multiple price points (all under $20 of course), varying styles, and lots of different grape varieties — the 2016 Top 10 has something for every winelover.